MattCSmith/Project-365/README.md

 ### **Project:** Challenge.Dev API
 Today I noticed the API was not working, so I spend some time trying to track down the issue.
 It took some time to figure out, but will need further investigation as I am not 100% sure its the problem.
 Even if its not I will need to figure out why the Digital ocean drop has upgraded its self.

+## Day 123
+### **Project:** Challenge.Dev API
+Yesterday I noticed that the API was not functioning correctly.
+This appears to be an issue with the billing/pricing plan the droplet is on.
+For some reason it was no longer running on the basic droplet.
+I was unable to downgrade the droplet apparently because of the decrease in disk space between the plans.
+I have there for began to backthings up and started a migration to a new server.
+This will likely take me a couple days to complete.